 - Marketing costs are low: Amazon will handle the marketing on your behalf by channeling shoppers to your product if you understand how to employ the appropriate keywords to be featured in the search results.

 - Huge inventory: Amazon has warehouses all across the nation that can store a lot of goods.
-You effectively have access to infinite storage space, for a certain amount of fee of course.
+You effectively have access to infinite storage space, for a certain amount fee of course.

 Cons of Amazon FBA

 - High Competition: There is a lot of competition.
-There are several other merchants offering the same product like yours, then you will have to compete for the Amazon Buy Box spot.
+There are several other merchants offering the same product as yours, then you will have to compete for the Amazon Buy Box spot.
 It is decided by Amazon’s algorithm and the one who gets it has the most amount of sales.
 If you want to win.
 A long-term plan is necessary.

 - Fees: Amazon has a lot of fees incurred.
 Right from inventory costs to return and disposable costs.
 You will have to make enough sales to make sure your cost incurred is less than the profit you make.